pradhyumnaag30/Wave-Energy-Farm/readme.md

 This project uses that dataset to train machine-learning surrogate models that can predict absorbed power directly from the spatial coordinates of the array, without needing to rerun any simulations.
 By comparing baseline, advanced, and physics-informed models, the study identifies which approaches most accurately capture array interactions and provide a fast, reliable surrogate for layout evaluation and design-space exploration.

+# **External Feedback**

+This project was shared with Associate Professor Markus Wagner, one of the original contributors to the Large-Scale Wave Energy Farm Dataset.
+He reviewed the results and provided the following feedback:

+*“These are great results, congratulations!
+We have found that building surrogates was very challenging.
+A physics-inspired approach seems indeed very reasonable.
+Nice!”*

 # ⭐ **Results Summary**

 ### **49-WEC Results**